andkulikov/compose-photoapp/README.md

 Compose PhotoApp
 ============
-A demo project to showcase the posibilities of Jetpack Compose - new UI framework from Google
+A simple demo project to showcase the posibilities of Jetpack Compose

 ![Demo](app_demo.gif)